Lluis-Quintana/Lluis-Quintana/README.md

-- 👋 Hi, I’m @Lluis-Quintana and I'm a junior dev completely in love with CSS and with huge interest about learning some new technologies.
+- HI !
+I’m @Lluis-Quintana and I'm a junior dev completely in love with CSS and with huge interest about learning some new technologies.

 - Technologies I used: